StSav012/pycatsearch/README.md

 The filename is expected to be suffixed with `.tar`, `.tar.gz`, `.tar.bz2`, `.tar.xz`, `.tgz`, `.tbz2`, or `.txz` regardless of the files inside.
 An archive may contain both files in the initial CMDS/JPL format and per-substance JSON documents.

+### HDF5

+The data for each species is stored in a dataset of three columns: frequency, intensity, and lower-state energy.
+The properties of the species are in the attributes.
+The build time and the frequency range are in the attributes of the file.

+The file loads some 10 to 40 times slower than the previous formats.